-ADL is the premier organization monitoring, tracking and responding to anti-Semitism in the United States.
-Through our network of 25 regional offices, we are able to act quickly when anti-Semitism affects our cities, communities and campuses.
-We also expose anti-Semitic words and actions —some linked to deeply engrained, centuries-old anti-Jewish bias— wherever they manifest in society and across the political spectrum.
+ADL is the premier organization monitoring, tracking and responding to antisemitism in the United States.
+Through our network of 25 regional offices, we are able to act quickly when antisemitism affects our cities, communities and campuses.
+We also expose antisemitic words and actions —some linked to deeply ingrained, centuries-old anti-Jewish bias— wherever they manifest in society and across the political spectrum.
 Since 1964, ADL has periodically conducted detailed public opinion polls to track American and global attitudes toward Jews over time.

 Assault, harassment and vandalism against Jews remain at near-historic levels in the U.S. The deadly attacks in synagogues in Pittsburgh and Poway have made American Jews feel more vulnerable than they have felt in decades.

 After these and other recent shootings motivated by hate, ADL initiated, cosponsored or participated in rallies and vigils, and provided in-depth expertise to law enforcement and to the public.
 Following the attack on the three congregations sharing the Tree of Life synagogue in Pittsburgh, ADL hosted a digital vigil so that people everywhere could stand in solidarity, and participated in a nationwide #SolidarityShabbat with partner organizations.

 In August 2017, the country saw a disturbing manifestation of antisemitism at the alt right “Unite the Right” rally in Charlottesville, Virginia, in August 2017, where hundreds of marchers threw Nazi salutes, waved swastika flags and shouted “Seig Heil” And “Jews will not replace us!”
 ADL researchers identified more than 300 of the estimated 500-600 individuals who showed up to support the antisemitic and racist rally.